dimak01/sharp-bridge/Docs/ParameterColoringImplementation.md

 - [x] Update all test files to use new constructor signatures
 - [x] Verify all builds and tests pass after cleanup

+#### Step 1.6: Comprehensive Test Coverage ✅
+- [x] Add test for constructor null check for color service parameter
+- [x] Add test for color service initialization on first valid tracking data
+- [x] Add test for color service initialization with empty blend shapes (should not initialize)
+- [x] Add test for color service initialization with null blend shapes (should not initialize)
+- [x] Add test for color service initialization failure handling (graceful degradation)
+- [x] Add test for filtering out empty/null blend shape keys
+- [x] Add test for one-time initialization (should not reinitialize on subsequent calls)
+- [x] Add test for color service reset on configuration reload (Alt+K)
+- [x] All 445 tests pass with zero regressions

 **Phase 1 Status: ✅ COMPLETE**

 ### Phase 2: Basic Color Implementation